Improving the low-dose performance of aberration correction in single sideband ptychography: Abstract

 \section{Abstract}

 The single sideband (SSB) framework of analytical electron ptychography can account for the presence of residual geometrical aberrations induced by the probe-forming lens.
-However, the accuracy of this aberration correction method is highly sensitive to noise, in part due to the necessity of phase unwrapping.
-In this work, we thus propose two strategies to improve aberration correction performance in low-dose conditions: confining phase unwrapping within the sidebands and selecting only well-unwrapped sidebands for calculating aberration coefficients.
+However, the accuracy of this aberration correction method is highly sensitive to the invested electron dose, in part due to the necessity of phase unwrapping.
+In this work, we thus propose two strategies to improve the performance in low-dose conditions: confining phase unwrapping within the sidebands and selecting only well-unwrapped sidebands for calculating aberration coefficients.
 These strategies are validated through SSB reconstructions of both simulated and experimental 4D-STEM datasets of monolayer tungsten diselenide (WSe\textsubscript{2}).
 A comparison of results demonstrates significant improvements in Poisson noise tolerance, making aberration correction more robust and reliable for low-dose imaging.